LeonardoRossetti/tools/Readme.md

  * For change the name of the local branch:
 	**git branch -m new_name**

- * For create a new tag:
+ * For create a new TAG:
 	**git tag -a V1.0 -m "my version 1.0"** <br>
 	**git push origin --tags**